About the Game

 - Fixed a bug that caused you to permanently be rendered below other objects after being enclosed.

-- Added a TierScaling flag to XP events, which when disabled skips scaling XP awards by level difference to the creature killed.
+- Added a TierScaling flag to XP events which when disabled will skip scaling awarded XP by tier differences to killed creatures.

 Current Release